vPeteWalker/EraWithMSSQL/labsetup/labsetup.rst

 Nutanix Era provides DBaaS for your Enterprise Cloud.
 Leveraging the Nutanix Enterprise Cloud OS, we are able to take advantage of the power of full stack - data, compute, and software.
 Nutanix Era hides the complexity of database operations and provides common APIs, CLI, and consumer-grade GUI experience for multiple database engines.
 It makes database operations such as cloning efficient, thereby driving down the TCO of database management for our customers.

-In this track you'll walk in an administrator's shoes to manually deploy a Microsoft SQL database VM on AHV, and observe first hand how Day 1 and Day 2+ management of that workload can be transformed with Nutanix Era.
-In addition to Era, you'll see how additional products like Flow and Prism Pro complement database workloads on Nutanix.

 Configuring a Project
 +++++++++++++++++++++